cunnie/writings/i_am_become_forever.md

 seemed like forever.
 And then dabbed her eyes, went over and made coffee.
 The banality of grief, she thought to herself.

 She thought of what she had experienced.
 Was it a dream?
 She wasn't sure.
-Maybe her subconscious had conjured a beautiful dream for her, one which reflected what she wanted to see.
+Had her subconscious conjured a beautiful dream for her, one which reflected what she wanted to see.
 The truth was drab: she was a woman in her late forties who hadn't showered in at least two days who was holed up in a dilapidated army facility.
 Glamorous it was not.
 And being hooked up to electrodes and solving math problems or balancing on a chair or any of 100 simple tests to determine if one's brain was on the fritz — it was soul-crushing.
 And she missed being around